thk-cheng/lbry_batch_uploader/README.md

 The uploader will automatically scan for files that have the same name with the one currently being uploaded, but with a correct file extension of being either a description or a thumbnail.

-E.g. if you have the following directory strucutre:
+E.g. if you have the following directory structure:

 ```
 |